Isham N. Haynie

-Isham Nicholas Haynie was a lawyer, politician, soldier and officer in the Union Army during the American Civil War.
+Isham Nicholas Haynie (1824-1868) was a lawyer, politician, soldier and officer in the Union Army during the American Civil War.
 He was colonel of the 48th Illinois Volunteer Infantry Regiment at the battles of Fort Donelson and Shiloh.

 Early life

-Haynie was born in Dover, Tennessee, later to become site of the battle of Fort Donelson, which Haynie would take part in.
-At a young age he moved to Illinois where he worked as a farmer before volunteering for service in the Mexican–American War.
-He was appointed first lieutenant of Illinois Volunteer Infantry.
+Haynie was born in Dover, Tennessee, later the site of the Battle of Fort Donelson, which Haynie would take part in.
+At a young age, he moved to Illinois, where he worked as a farmer before volunteering for service in the Mexican–American War.
+He was appointed first lieutenant of the Illinois Volunteer Infantry.
 He was mustered out of volunteer services in 1848.
 Following the Mexican War, Haynie graduated from Kentucky Law School in 1852.
 Returning to Illinois, he served as a lawyer and Illinois Legislator.
 In 1860 Haynie was a presidential elector who voted for Stephen A. Douglas.

 Civil war

 On November 10, 1861, Haynie was appointed colonel of the 48th Illinois Infantry.
 Haynie's regiment was attached to the District of Cairo.
 When Ulysses S. Grant organized his expedition to Fort Henry, Haynie became part of William H. L. Wallace's brigade in John A. McClernand's division.
 He participated in the capture of Fort Henry.